hex108/leetcode/NOTES.md

   e.g. Palindrome Palindrome II.

+* Recursion
+  After split problem, we usually use recursion if the child problem is similar to the parent problem.

 ## How to make programe faster?
 ### Record
 Record values that need computed many times.
 It could change the complexity of the algorithm.
 If not using record, it will exceed time limit.